Our Services

 Helpful Resources

-Boric acid can help reduce recurrent BV when used vaginally as part of a combination plan after antibiotics, but it is not a cure and should be used only under medical guidance.
-Never take it by mouth and avoid use in pregnancy.
+Boric acid can help reduce recurrent bacterial vaginosis (BV) when used vaginally after antibiotics as part of a combination treatment plan—but it is not a standalone cure.
+It should only be used under medical supervision.
+Never take boric acid orally, and avoid use during pregnancy due to serious safety risks.

 Many people search for alternatives after repeated rounds of antibiotics.
 One option that often comes up is boric acid for recurring BV safety and effectiveness.